cloudspannerecosystem/wrench/README.md

 $ wrench migrate create --directory ./_examples
 ```

 This creates a next migration file like `_examples/migrations/000001.sql`.
-You will wirte your own migration DDL to this file.
+You will write your own migration DDL to this file.

 ### Execute migrations